 While hiking sandals are most commonly used in warm weather, don’t immediately discount the Newports in colder climates.
 One trick to keep the Newports functional in all elements (if they’ll be you primary shoe on a long trip), is to bring along a pair of neoprene socks, which can be worn over other socks for extra warmth.

 Some recent buyers—many longtime fans of the Newport—have spoken about a decline in Newport build quality, saying that Keen has begun using more fragile materials prone to falling apart within just a year of use.
 This Amazon thread on the H2’s page has several longtime Newport users attesting to the trend.

 That said, the H2 still has a remarkably good approval rating on Amazon.
 Seventy percent of its 3,000 reviewers gave the product five stars.
 You can check this listing for the latest reviews.

-Keen guarantees all their products to be free of manufacturing defects for one year after purchase date.
-This does not include “frayed webbing, worn stitching and worn soles due to normal wear.”
+Keen guarantees all their products to be free of manufacturing defects for one year after the purchase date.
+This does not include “frayed webbing, worn stitching, and worn soles due to normal wear.”